King Khalid International Airport: General aviation terminal

 A general aviation complex has been constructed north of runway number 1 for use by private aircraft and is reached by a special access road which runs north from the airport access highway.
 The general aviation facility includes a passenger terminal, aircraft parking and maintenance facilities, taxiways and parking for visitors, tenants and staff.
 In addition to privately owned aircraft, this facility accommodates Saudia's special flight services group.
-It's also home to Alsalam Aircraft Company, Ltd. Programmed Depot Maintenance (PDM) on Royal Saudi Air Force aircraft is performed at the uniquely designed facility.
+It is also home to Alsalam Aircraft Company, Ltd. Programmed Depot Maintenance (PDM) on Royal Saudi Air Force aircraft is performed at the uniquely designed facility.

 Expansion

 In July 2014, German construction company Hochtief won the bid for the airport expansion which aims at increasing its capacity from 15 million to 25 million and includes construction of a new fifth terminal.
 The contract was valued at €1.3 billion and will be carried out by Hochtief with a 55% stake, along with Indian engineering company Shapoorji Pallonji Mideast and Saudi Arabian construction company Nahdat Al Emaar.
 Construction is expected to be completed by May 2019.
 Terminal 4 is expected to be equipped with required facilities.
 KKIA has not witnessed any development since its establishment in 1983.

-The airport will be linked with the city's new metro system, and the GACA has reached an agreement with Riyadh Development Authority for the purpose.
-The metro system will help passengers reach the city center quickly and comfortably, adding that spots have been allocated in the project for the metro lines.
-Saudi Railway Company will construct the main railway station on the southeastern part of the airport to be linked with the terminal through the metro system.

 King Salman International Airport

 King Salman International Airport is a proposed new airport to be built over King Khalid International Airport.
-The new airport will have no fewer than six parallel runways and capacity for 185 million passengers annually by 2050.
+The new airport will have no fewer than six parallel runways and capacity for up to 100 million passengers annually.